-- 1. International Graduate Application for Admission (for applicants who have earned bachelor's degrees or higher and who wish to pursue graduate degrees) - 2.
-Non-refundable application fee (see Application Fees (p.
-26)) - 3.
-Official TOEFL, PTE or IELTS score report meeting minimum score requirements or official documentation of successful completion of ELS level 112 intensive English Language Program (see the English Proficiency Requirement (p.
-35)). - 4.
-Signed Sponsor's Affidavit - 5.
-Signed Statement of Understanding - 6.
-International Student Adviser's Report (if currently attending an institution in the U.S.) - Copy of a current I-94 (front and back) and SEVIS I-20 record for F-1 students (pages 1 and 3) or DS2019 for J-1 students - 8.
+- International Graduate Application for Admission (for applicants who have earned bachelor's degrees or higher and who wish to pursue graduate degrees) - 2.
+Non-refundable application fee (see Application Fees) - Official TOEFL, PTE or IELTS score report meeting minimum score requirements or official documentation of successful completion of ELS level 112 intensive English Language Program (see the English Proficiency Requirement). - 4.
+Signed Sponsor's Affidavit with attached financial statement - Signed Statement of Understanding - 6.
+International Student Adviser's Report also known as a Transfer Form (if currently attending an institution in the U.S.) - Copy of a current I-94 admission stamp or card and SEVIS I-20 record for F-1 students (pages 1 and 3) or DS2019 for J-1 students (if currently attending an institution in the U.S.) - 8.
 Copy of the photo page of the passport

-Please note: International students submitting foreign documents must follow University of Houston-Clear Lake procedures for the submission of this documentation (International Transcript and Document Requirements (p.
-27))
+Please note: International students submitting foreign documents must follow University of Houston-Clear Lake procedures for the submission of this documentation (International Transcript and Document Requirements)